Neo711/ADR/ADR UI Framework.md

 ## Rationale

+### Pros:

+- Unified development process for both platforms.
+- Access to a wide range of widgets to accelerate the UI/UX development process.
+- Strong community support and frequent updates.

 - **Cross-platform**: Flutter allows for the development of both iOS and Android apps from a single codebase, aligning with our requirement for widespread adoption.

 - **Performance**: Flutter compiles to native machine code, ensuring optimal performance even on lower-end devices.